signaldatascience/R-curriculum/interview-prep/questions.md

 * What would be good metrics of success for a product that offered in-app purchases?
 (Zynga, Angry Birds, other gaming apps)

-* A certain metric is violating your expectations by going down or up more than you expect.
-How would you try to identify the cause of the change?

 * Growth for total number of tweets sent has been slow this month.
 What data would you look at to determine the cause of the problem?

 * You're a restaurant and are approached by Groupon to run a deal.
 What data would you ask from them in order to determine whether or not to do the deal?